HobanLab/GeographicGeneticCorrelation/README.md

 This repository contains the code used for Goal #1 of the Hoban [IMLS 2022 National Leadership Grant (NLG)](https://www.imls.gov/grants/awarded/mg-251613-oms-22), which seeks to determine when, and in what circumstances, measures of geographic and ecological coverage _ex situ_ can be used as proxies for levels of genetic coverage.

-To answer this question, we utilize datasets for which there genetic, geographic, and ecological data for individuals (or populations), and we utilize resampling approaches to randomly generate subsets of individuals and measure how well those subsets reflect the total genetic, geographic, or ecological diversity of the complete sample set (what we term "coverage").
+To do this, we utilize datasets for which genetic and geographic data exists for individuals (or populations), and we utilize resampling approaches to randomly generate subsets of individuals and measure how well those subsets reflect the total genetic, geographic, or ecological diversity of the complete sample set (what we term "coverage").
 We iterate this process for different subset sizes to account for the stochasticity of random sampling, and generate summary metrics of our coverage results across replicates.